vburlay/allstate_claim_prediction/README.md

 * By using cross-validation, an increase in the accuracy of the prediction could be achieved.
 In addition, the amount  of data was not satisfactory for the polynomial and the model was highly prone to overfitting.
 * The clustering procedure did not help the linear regression to demonstrate a good result.
 It is necessary to analyze the other procedures such as Bayes statistics approach
 * The selected feature combinations were not suitable for modeling compared to single values.

-## Acknowledgements
----
-Give credit here.
-- This project was inspired by...
-- This project was based on [this tutorial](https://www.example.com).
-- Many thanks to...

 ## Contact